tagspaces/documentation/docs/search.md

 ### Search by time period

-This filter is still work in progress.
+This filter is planed.

 ### Search by GPS coordinates

-This filter is still work in progress.
+This filter is planed.

-## Full text search
+### Full text search

 <ProFeature />